gogineni84/workspace-setup/Common-Technical-Requirements.md

     -OR-

-* ECIF source system should be one of the following: "CL Policy Center", "CL Direct PolicyCenter", "CL Direct PolicyCenter Account", "CL Direct BillingCenter"
+* ECIF source system should be one of the following: "CL Policy Center", "CL Direct PolicyCenter", "CL Direct PolicyCenter Account", "CL Direct BillingCenter", "FLEX Billing"

 ## Determining Related PAK Commercial Accounts in ECIF
 The following values should be checked: